learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 1934|"NY" |"AL"  |17     |4      |105 |22|125  |78  |84 |365    |104|1 |63|0.288
 1935|"BOS"|"NL"  |0      |0      |13  |6 |28   |13  |12 |72     |20 |0 |24|0.181

+As you can see, each record in this table represents statistics for a baseball season.

 ## Connect to the Database

-Import sqlite3 and pandas.
-Then, connect to the database in the `babe_ruth.db` file and instantiate a cursor.
-In the following questions write SQL queries to answer questions about the data on the `babe_ruth_stats` table.
+Import `sqlite3` and `pandas`.
+Then, connect to the database in the `babe_ruth.db` file.

 ```python
 # Your code here
 ```

+Now, write SQL queries to answer questions about the data in the `babe_ruth_stats` table.
+You can display all results using pandas for readability.

 ## Total Seasons
 Return the total number of years that Babe Ruth played professional baseball